Therapists in Keswick, VA

 I am a Licensed Professional Counselor who has been in the mental health private practice industry since 1998 and licensed since 2000.
 I provide psychotherapy to adults to help them achieve personal growth, balance, and wellness.
 I have spent much of my experience working with adolescents and adults.
 My approach to therapy is primarily cognitive-behavioral emphasizing solution-focused therapy.
 I include clients in the development of personalized treatment plans and will use a holistic approach, which means I may use different methods to help you meet your goals including reality therapy, family systems therapy and homework.

 Hi!
-I specialize in working with pre-teens, teens, and adults who are struggling with anxiety, trauma, depression, ADHD, grief, body image, identity, sexuality and more.
-I have a special interest in working with members of the LGBTQ community.
+I am EMDR trained and specialize in working with pre-teens, teens, and adults who are struggling with anxiety, trauma, depression, ADHD, grief, body image, disordered eating, identity, sexuality and more.
+I am an LGBTQ ally.
 If you our your child is having a hard time with social pressure, adjusting to school or other transitions, sadness, managing daily stressors, and/or identity development, I would love to help.
-Unfortunately, I do not file with insurance companies.
-However, I do provide monthly statements for you to submit to your insurer for possible reimbursement.

 Hi!
-I specialize in working with pre-teens, teens, and adults who are struggling with anxiety, trauma, depression, ADHD, grief, body image, identity, sexuality and more.
-I have a special interest in working with members of the LGBTQ community.
+I am EMDR trained and specialize in working with pre-teens, teens, and adults who are struggling with anxiety, trauma, depression, ADHD, grief, body image, disordered eating, identity, sexuality and more.
+I am an LGBTQ ally.
 If you our your child is having a hard time with social pressure, adjusting to school or other transitions, sadness, managing daily stressors, and/or identity development, I would love to help.
-Unfortunately, I do not file with insurance companies.
-However, I do provide monthly statements for you to submit to your insurer for possible reimbursement.

 More Therapists Nearby